hackclub/hackclub/workshops/teachable_machine/README.md

 ![](https://raw.githubusercontent.com/hackclub/hackclub/teachable-machine/workshops/teachable_machine/img/renameclass.GIF)

 Next, turn on your webcam for each class and click “Hold to Record” until you have a few hundred image samples recorded.
 You want to take as many pictures and capture as many angles, positions, etc. as you possibly can.
-Remember, the more data you have, the better your program will learn the difference between the two sets of data.
+The more data you have, the better your model will learn the difference between the two sets of data.

 ![](https://raw.githubusercontent.com/hackclub/hackclub/teachable-machine/workshops/teachable_machine/img/imagesamples.PNG)